 Dundee is a tiny town located in the state of Ohio.
 With a population of 269 people and just one neighborhood, Dundee is the 751st largest community in Ohio.
-Much of the housing stock in Dundee was built prior to World War II, making it one of the older and more historic towns in the country.
+Dundee has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Dundee is a blue-collar town, with 94.24% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Dundee is generally considered to be a blue-collar town.
+94.24% of the Dundee workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Dundee is a town of production and manufacturing workers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Dundee who work in office and administrative support (5.76%), sales jobs (0.00%), and personal care services (0.00%).

-Dundee’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Dundee’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Dundee is worth considering.